specstoryai/zero-to-product-video-hero/README.md

 ## See It In Action

-Watch the final product below which is a 39-second animated video that tells the story of how capturing our intent in software development has evolved from medieval scribes to modern AI-powered development.
+Watch the final product on YouTube (click the image) which is a 39-second animated video that tells the story of how capturing our intent in software development has evolved from medieval scribes to modern AI-powered development.

 [![SpecStory Hero Animation](https://img.youtube.com/vi/0mTtPDFm5_I/maxresdefault.jpg)](https://www.youtube.com/watch?v=0mTtPDFm5_I)